kenballus/smtp-garden/README.md

   - Within the container, run `chown -R <UID>:<GID> /home`
   - This will temporarily break the server's local mail delivery, but you can now access `images/<image>/home` contents at will, as the host user
   - Start script will reset permissions correctly next time the container is started.
+- Apache James is the exception to this: it uses `james/inbox` for all emails, see the [James README](images/james).

 ### Build and tag containers